CODENAMEMystic/Screeps/README.md

 - Proper defensive creeps for different types (ranged + melee)
 - Create offensive creeps
 - More efficient transport creeps
+- Have transport creeps transfer TO containers when possible
+- Have other creeps transfer energy FROM containers when possibel

 ##Recent Changes
 - Various adjustments